-You will then be examined thoroughly, watching how you move and using hands-on techniques to feel the muscles and joints.
+You will then be examined thoroughly, watching how you move and using a hands-on technique to feel the muscles and joints.
 A specific treatment plan will be devised and discussed, with the emphasis on integrating functional everyday activities to help you get better.
-If appropriate, exercises will be given to you to take home and put in your everyday life.
+Exercises will be given to you to take home for you to use in everyday life.

 What will happen at my first physiotherapy appointment?